LakeinLove/Mage-The-Awakening/Lexicon/Scrutiny.md

 Scrutiny of a subject allows a mage to determine its [[Mystery|Mysteries]].
 The number and nature of [[Mystery|Mysteries]] in a subject is up to the Storyteller.

-Scrutiny is an [[extended action]], but with a few variations.
+Scrutiny is an [[Extended Action]], but with a few variations.
 The time per roll is one turn, meaning that the player can’t use an exceptional success to reduce the time per roll.
 Also, the player doesn’t have a target number of successes.
 Instead, every time she reaches a number of successes equal to the [[Mystery]]’s [[Opacity]], the [[Opacity]] rating falls by one.

 For instance, if a mage begins Scrutinizing a lingering spell with [[Opacity]] 4, after the player accumulates four successes, the [[Opacity]] rating drops to three.
 If the mage continues (and the player accumulates three more successes), the [[Opacity]] rating drops to two.